tpkiddle/freshwater/README.md

 - [Your app](docs/js): Supercharging your app with Routing, Redux, simple asynchronicity helpers, etc.
 - [**Troubleshooting**](docs/general/gotchas.md): Solutions to common problems faced by developers.

+## Note

+FreshWater UI is based on v3.5.0 of the [React Boilerplate](https://github.com/react-boilerplate/react-boilerplate) by Maximilian Stoiber

+## License

+This project is licensed under the MIT license, Copyright (c) 2017 Maximilian Stoiber.
+For more information see `LICENSE.md`.